antonio-apm/credit-risk-hazard-model/README.md

 ## Key Predictors
 Some of the key predictors used in the model are summarized below.

 The scatterplots of the covariates plotted against the logit transform of the empirical hazard rate on the y-axis.
+For categorical predictors, they are visualized with grouped Kernel Density Estimates (KDEs) of the logit transform of the empirical hazard rate.

 **Loan Performance (Loan- and Time-Dependent)**
 - `deliq_num` (current number of missed payments): very strong positive association (e.g. a loan can only reach 3 missed payments once it missed 2 payments)